Embarrassing Black Man Terry Crews Tweets About Shutting Down Magic City And Gets Tossed To Tap Dance Trash Bin

 “I wanted to bring up the fact that there are some very, very militant type-forces in Black Lives Matter and what I was issuing was a warning,” he said.
 “I’ve been a part of different groups, I’ve been a part of different things and you see how extremes can go far … and when you issue a warning and a warning is seen as detrimental to the movement, how can you ever have checks and balances?”

-Now he’s being even dumber?
 Man, get him out of here.

 Comments